peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * <code>java.lang.ArithmeticException</code> - This object's value is infinity or not-a-number (NaN).

-* <code>java.lang.OutOfMemoryError</code> - There is not enough memory to store the value as an EInteger.
-In.NET, the derived exception OutOfMemoryError may be thrown if the method detects that the EInteger won't fit in memory.
+* <code>java.lang.UnsupportedOperationException</code> - There is not enough memory to store the value as an EInteger.

 ### ToEIntegerExact
     @Deprecated public EInteger ToEIntegerExact()